SpRayquaza11/Azure_iot_Ras_pi/README.md

     1)Raspberry pi v4 model b (v3 wll also work)
     2)dht22 sensor (a fairly old sensor so replacing this may definetly help!)
-    3)Mxchip AZ1366 (Not required but nice to have) 4)A MicroSD card with minimu 4 GB storage (TO install our OS for raspberry pi Itdefinetly helps to have it!)
+    3)Mxchip AZ1366 (Not required but nice to have) 4)A MicroSD card with minimu 4 GB storage (To install our OS for raspberry pi Itdefinetly helps to have it!)
     5)Jumper cables as required
     Optional
     6)A 5 k OHM resistor (Note: My connection did not require one)